 ATAC is the company that runs most of the public transportation in Rome.
 Along with operating Rome’s Metro system (the subway and buses) ATAC is also responsible for 3 railways including the Lido line which connects the city of Rome to its suburbs.
 The Lido line is popular with tourists who wish to explore the ancient harbor in Ostia Antica.

 High-Speed Trains – Both Trenitalia and NTV run high-speed trains that reach speeds of up to 300km/hr. and make few, if any, stops along their routes.
 All high-speed trains require advance purchase and have a reservation/supplemental charge even if you have a railpass. (see below for buying tickets and passes).
 All seats on these trains are assigned at booking.

 Neither train require advance purchase, have no reservation or supplement fees, nor do they have assigned seats.
-The Leonardo Express that connects Rome’s Fiumicnio Airport to Rome and the Malpensa Express that connects that airport to Milan are this type of train.
-These regional trains are operated by Trenitalia with the exception of the Malpensa Express that is run by Trenord.
+The Leonardo Express that connects Rome’s Fiumicnio Airport to the city and the Malpensa Express that connects Malpensa Airport to Milan are this type of train.
+These regional trains are operated by Trenitalia with the exception of the Malpensa Express which is run by Trenord.
 You can use a first class railpass on the Leonardo Express, it is run by Trenitalia, but you must purchase a ticket for the Malpensa Express, it cost 12 Euro one-way or 18 Euro for a return.

 Trenord trains service only the towns and cities in the Lombardy area.
 They connect provincial towns to Milan and also provide rail to and from Milan’s suburbs.
 Tickets do not need to be purchased in advance and require no reservations or supplements.
 There are no seat assignments however there are 1st. and 2nd. class tickets on some trains.